 Contraindications

-Also, the leaves of the tea bush can contain a significant amount of lead.
-When using powdered green tea, this heavy metal also penetrates into our body.
+Also, the leaves of the tea bush can contain significant amounts of lead.
+When drinking powdered green tea, this heavy metal also penetrates into our body.
 Therefore, you should not neglect the “doses”: it is enough to drink 1-2 cups of matcha per day.

 How to brew